antkorwin/statemachine/README.md

-# statemachine
+# Spring state machine
 Spring State Machine Workshop

-* simple linear flow
+* consider a simple linear flow for Kanban board

-* added some actions on the states.
+* add some actions on the states.

-* added guard for "testing" state.
+* add guard for "testing" state.

-* example of communication based on variables of states
+* example of communication based on the variables of state

-* simple persist sample
+* simple persist (in-memory)

+* persist state machine in mongodb

+* multiple state machine in one project

+* evaluate available events from current state

+Read full article in my blog : http://antkorwin.com/statemachine/statemachine.html